zfengyan/Ground_Filtering/README.md

 # Ground Filtering

-The tin refinement algorithm is from my collaborator Yitong Xia(xiayitong0630@gmail.com), thank her for her efforts and dedications.
+The tin refinement algorithm is from my collaborator Yitong Xia(xiayitong0630@gmail.com), thank her for her efforts and dedication.

 CSF algorithm is based on the cloth simulation with verlet integration.